-This pump has been shipped dry of gear-box lubrication, except for 6 ounces (18 ml) of Dow Corning 'Molykote® M Gear Guard' (an anti-wear additive, consisting of molybdenum disulphide solid lubricants suspended in petroleum oil).
+This pump has been shipped dry of gear-box lubrication, except for a residual coating from the testing process of 90 weight gear oil and Dow Corning "Molykote® M Gear Guard" (an anti-wear additive, consisting of molybdenum disulphide solid lubricants suspended in petroleum oil).
 The gearbox must be lubricated before the pump is operated (see LUBRICATION in Section E).